 Make Sure It’s Pollen

-Before making any further step, you must first make sure that the grains in your pool are actually pollen and not algae.
+Before making any further steps, you must first make sure that the grains in your pool are actually pollen and not algae.
 Some types of algae are yellowish and look almost the same as pollen, making it hard for pool owners to differentiate between the two.
-However, while pollen floats on the surface of the pool, algae normally stick to the sides and surfaces under the waterline, or collect at the bottom of the pool.
+However, while pollen floats on the surface of the pool, algae normally stick to the sides and surfaces under the waterline or collects at the bottom of the pool.